optimizely/javascript-sdk/README.md

 ## Special Notes

-### Migrating from 1.x.x
+### Migrating from 4.x.x

-This version represents a major version change and, as such, introduces some breaking changes:
+This version represents a major version change and, as such, introduces some breaking changes.
+Please refer to the [Changelog](CHANGELOG.md#500---january-19-2024) for more details.

-- The Node.js SDK is now combined with the JavaScript SDK.
-We now have just one package, `@optimizely/optimizely-sdk`, that works in many JavaScript environments.

-- We no longer support Node.js < 4.0.0, which collectively [reached end-of-life](https://github.com/nodejs/Release#end-of-life-releases) on 2016-12-31.

-- You will no longer be able to pass in `revenue` value as a stand-alone argument to the `track` call.
-Instead you will need to pass it as an entry in the [`eventTags`](https://developers.optimizely.com/x/solutions/sdks/reference/index.html?language=javascript#event-tags).

 ### Feature Management access